BrendanCheong/portfolio-v1/jobs/solar-ai.md

 company: "Solar AI Technologies"
 range: "May 2022 - Aug 2022"
 url: "https://getsolar.ai"
-techstack: ["Typescript", "React", "NextJS", 'HTML', 'Tailwind','AWS', 'GraphQL', 'ElasticSearch']
+techstack: ["Typescript", "NextJS", 'Tailwind', 'AWS', 'GraphQL', 'ElasticSearch']
 index: 2
 ---
 * Built and launched a new customer portal, which allows over 100 customers to manage their solar installation and liaise with solar panel installers.